wiseman-timelord/stable-diffusion-webui-WT/README.md

 ### Notes:
 - If you are an AI programmer, backup the py files provided, and feed them into GPT, ask for 1 improvement/optimization at a time towards your specific processor, and then test, fall back to working versions, start simple.
+- Torch could theoretically be made opencl/vulkan, and if I can use vulkan for torch, then it would be possible to use vulkan for amd and nvidia, and streamlines the scripts.
+Just have options Cpu and Vulkan, got to test it first.

 ## Credits
 - Stable Diffusion - https://github.com/Stability-AI/stablediffusion, https://github.com/CompVis/taming-transformers, https://github.com/mcmonkey4eva/sd3-ref